ilhamagustian/hello-you/README.md

 # hello-you

 Hi You,
-im here for long ago, just to keep my feelings for you.
+im here for too long, just to keep my feelings for you.